venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-polling-messages-across-multiple-receive-ports-from-sql-using-biztalk.md

  Because both receive ports are receiving polling messages from the same database on the same server, the connection URI for both will be the same.
 However, a BizTalk application cannot have two receive ports with the same connection URI.

- To enable adapter clients to have two receive ports that poll the same database (or even the same table in a database) in a BizTalk application, the [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] provides a connection property, **InboundID**.
+ To enable adapter clients to have two receive ports that poll the same database (or even the same table in a database) in a BizTalk application, the [!INCLUDE [adaptersqlshort](../../includes/adaptersqlshort-md.md)] provides a connection property, <strong>InboundID</strong>.
 You can specify any value for this connection property.
 By adding the inbound ID, a connection URI becomes unique.
 For example:

  The connection URI for the port receiving polling messages for the Employee table can be: